artcompiler/L110/README.md

 ### Steps include

-* Edit and test an L120 translator definition.
+* Edit and test a translator definition using L120.
-* Edit the file `./latexsympy/tools/build.js`
+* Modify the line in the file `./latexsympy/tools/build.js` that begins `const id =` to refer to the new L120 translator definition.
-* Change the ID of the translator definition to the ID of the translator definition that result in step 1 above.
-The ID is set by the statement that begins `const id =`.
+* Test changes: `make test`.
+* Resolve any regressions.